psanders/tads2021/00_hello_world.md

 ## Part #1

-1. Start ngrok on port 3000
+1. Start Ngrok on port 3000
 2. Create a folder and init a NodeJS application
 3. Install the voice module `@fonoster/voice`
 4. Create an `index.js` file with the content below and start the service